Environmental impact EN 15804 +A2

 Three important emissions that can contribute to acidification are given in the table below.

-Emissions that can contribute to Eutrophication | Chemical formula | Conversion factor | Unit | Important sources |
+Chemical formula | Conversion factor | Unit | Important sources |

 Phosphate | PO43- | 1 | kg PO43- eq/ kg | Use of fertilizers and detergents containing phosphates Wastewater from households, the food industry, the fruit and vegetable industry and paper production. |